 During development and differentiation, genes become competent to be expressed or are stably silenced in an epigenetically heritable manner.
 The selective activation/repression of genes leads to differentiation of tissue types.
 Much evidence supports the model in which modifications of histones in chromatin contribute substantially to determining whether a gene is expressed.
 Two groups of genes, the Polycomb group (PcG) and Trithorax group (TrxG), are important for inheritance of the silenced and active chromatin state, respectively.
 In Drosophila, regulatory elements called Polycomb group response elements (PREs) are required for the recruitment of chromatin-modifying PcG protein complexes.
 TrxG proteins may act through the same or overlapping cis-acting sequences.
 Our group aims to understand how PcG and TrxG proteins are recruited to DNA.
 Toward that end, one major project in the lab has been to determine all sequences and DNA–binding proteins required for PRE activity.
 In the Drosophila genome, there are hundreds of PREs that regulate a similar number of genes, and it was not known whether all PREs are alike.
-Our data showed that there is functional and architectural diversity among PREs, suggesting that PREs adapt to the environment of the gene they regulate.
+Our recent data showed that there is functional and architectural diversity among PREs, suggesting that PREs adapt to the environment of the gene they regulate.
 PREs are made up of binding sites for several DNA–binding proteins.
 Over the years, our lab identified Pho, Pho-like, Spps, and Combgap as DNA proteins that bind to PREs.
 Our recent genome-wide studies show that different PREs require distinct DNA–binding proteins.
 In addition, our work illustrates the combinatorial nature and redundancy of PcG recruitment in Drosophila.

 Polycomb group response elements (PREs)